-The monastic origins of the chest, which may have been made to be presented to an important secular figure, are generally accepted, and the foundation of Wilfrid at Ripon was specifically suggested.
-The post-medieval history of the chest was unknown until the mid-nineteenth century until relatively recently, when research by W. H. J. Weale showed that the casket belonged to the church of Saint-Julien, Briud in Haute Loire (Haute Loire region), France; it may have been looted during the French Revolution.
-It then came into the possession of a family from the village of Auzon in Haute-Loire.
-It served as a sewing box until the silver hinges and fittings connecting the panels were exchanged for a silver ring.
-Without their support, the box fell apart.
-The pieces were shown to Professor Mathieu of nearby Clermont-Ferrand, who sold them to an antique store in Paris, where they were purchased in 1857 by Sir Augustus Wollaston Franks, who later donated the panels in 1867 to the British Museum, where he was curator of the British and Medieval collections.
-The missing right end panel was later found in the family's box at Ausone and sold to the Bargello Museum in Florence, where it was identified as part of a casket in 1890.
-A cast of it is included in the British Museum exhibition.
+The pieces of the casket were shown to Professor Mathieu in nearby Clermont-Ferrand, who sold them to an antique store in Paris.
+They were purchased in 1857 by Sir Augustus Wollaston Franks, who later donated the panels to the British Museum in 1867, where he served as curator of the British and Medieval collections.
+The missing right end panel was later found in the family's box at Ausone and sold to the Bargello Museum in Florence, where it was identified as part of the casket in 1890.
+A cast of this panel is included in the British Museum exhibition.

 The front panel, which was originally provided with a lock, depicts elements of the Germanic legend of the blacksmith Weyland on the left side and the Adoration of the Magi on the right.
 Weyland (also spelled Weyland, Velund or Wölund) stands in the far left corner of the forge, where he is held as a slave by King Nirhad, who had his hamstrings cut to make him immobile.
 Below the forge lies the headless body of Nirhad's son, whom Wayland killed by making a goblet of his skull; his head is probably the object held in the tongs in Wayland's hand.
 With his other hand, Wayland offers a goblet of stupefied beer to Nirhad's daughter Biduhild, whom he rapes as she loses consciousness.
 In the center is another female figure, perhaps Wayland's assistant or again Beaduhild.
 In the right-hand scene Wayland (or his brother) catches birds; he then makes wings of their feathers, with which he manages to escape.